ethereumjs/keythereum/README.md

 Saved to file:
 keystore/UTC--2015-08-11T06:13:53.359Z--008aeeda4d805471df9b2a5b0f38a0c3bcba786b

 To use with geth, copy this file to your Ethereum keystore folder (usually ~/.ethereum/keystore).
 ```

 Tests
 -----

-Unit tests are run with mocha.
+Unit tests are in the `test` directory, and are run with mocha.

     $ npm test